almin/almin/docs/TutorialTodoApp.md

 - has **State** instance
 - can receive the dispatched *event* from a UseCase.
-- :new: can observe repository.
+- 🆕 can observe repository.

 ### TodoStore observe repository

 Repository is implemented as a singleton.
-You easy to observe the repository.
+You can observe the repository easily.

-But We want to implement Store that it should received repository as a constructor arguments.
+But We want to implement Store that should receive repository as a constructor arguments.

 Why?
 It is a for testing.
 You already know this pattern as Dependency injection.